 Meanwhile, Russia, along with the rest of the JCPOA participants, continued to support the agreement.
-Russian officials delivered multiple public statements in support of the JCPOA.
-100, 101 Moscow made it clear from the very beginning: the JCPOA should be preserved as it is since it was the result of a hard-achieved consensus, also backed by the UN Security Council resolution.
-Any renegotiation of the agreement would mean its violation.
-102 In part due to this position, Russian diplomats did not join the EU-U.S. efforts to fix the JCPOA or to develop an add-on agreement so that it could address other issues and concerns related to the Iranian policies.
+Russian officials delivered multiple public statements in support of the JCPOA.^{99, 100} Moscow made it clear from the very beginning: the JCPOA should be preserved as it is since it was the result of a hard-achieved consensus, also backed by the UN Security Council resolution.
+In part due to this position, Russian diplomats did not join the EU-U.S. efforts to fix the JCPOA or to develop an add-on agreement so that it could address other issues and concerns related to the Iranian policies.

-In May 2018, at the NPT PrepCom in Geneva, Russia and China proposed a joint statement in support of the JCPOA open to all the NPT Member-States.
-103 Even though the text was politically neutral and avoided a blame-game, only around 25 countries supported it.
-Most of the other countries avoided publicly siding with Russia and China as they were concerned that this move would be perceived as one pursued against the United States.
-However, a vast majority of delegations expressed their support for the JCPOA in their national statements.
+In May 2018, at the NPT PrepCom in Geneva, Russia and China proposed a joint statement in support of the JCPOA open to all the NPT Member-States.101 Even though the text was politically